 Burundi is an east African country that shares its borders with Rwanda, Tanzania, and the Democratic Republic of the Congo.
-Once an independent kingdom, Burundi had been under both German and Belgian control until its independence in 1962.
+Once an independent kingdom, Burundi was under both German and Belgian control until gaining its independence in 1962.
 Since then, the country has experienced civil wars and genocides, leaving its people as some of the poorest in the world.
 The political unrest here has been attributed to differences among its largest ethnic groups.
 This article takes a look at those ethnic groups and their role in the society today.

 Hutu and Tutsi Ethnic Groups

 The Hutus make up 85% of the population of Burundi.
 This ethnic group is thought to have arrived to the area over 1,000 years ago during the Bantu migration.
 They mainly speak the Kirundi dialect of the Rwanda-Rundi language, although French is generally used in business matters.
 The second largest ethnic group in Burundi is the Tutsis who make up 14% of the population.
 Researchers estimate that the Tutsi arrived to the already Hutu-inhabited area between 400 and 500 years ago.
 Traditionally, the Tutsi practiced livestock herding and, although the minority, they gained an elite class status in the region.